-For example, on 7 February 2018 (PJ11), Juno-UVS captured the initiation of a dawn storm from 133 134 low altitude (~43000 km) above the north pole, thus allowing unprecedented high spatial resolution observations (Figure 1).
-Around 13:06 UT, the event started with a relatively bright 135 midnight arc (~2000 kR).
-Then a few spots began to appear poleward of this arc, creating a 136 137 string of approximately a dozen spots within 14 minutes, each one forming ~1000 km dusk-ward of the previous (Figure 2).
-These spots are approximately $\sim 1000$ km long (in the north-south 138 direction) and ~150 km wide, which corresponds to the projection of the instrumental point 139 spread function (PSF) on the planet.
-Hence, the apparent North-South extension probably result 140 from the asymmetry of the PSF.
-They each typically emit ~1GW of total power and appear with 141

-142 a peak brightness of ~800 kR.
-Using the flux mapping method of (Vogt et al., 2015), but with 143 JRM09 (Connerney et al., 2018) as an internal field model, these spots map to a distance of 65- 144 110 Jovian radii $(R_J)$ and a local time range between 22:40 UT and 23:45 UT, which broadly 145 corresponds to the X-line, where magnetotail reconnections take place (Vogt et al., 2010).
-When 146 mapped in the magnetosphere, the inter-spot distance corresponds to $1-2^{\circ}$ of longitude, or to a 147 mapped distance of 6-7 $R_J$ .
-The distance between the mapped locations of the first (and dawn- 148 most) and last (and dusk-most) spots is about 42 $R_J$ (~3.10 km), and the associated propagation 149 speed would be on the order of 3600 km/s in the azimuthal direction.
-If we focus on the brightest 150 central spots, this apparent mapped azimuthal velocity reaches 10 000 km/s.
-If these spots indeed 151 correspond to magnetic reconnection on the X-line, it is however quite likely that these high 152 values do not correspond to any physical velocity in the magnetosheet, and that the time interval 153 rather corresponds to a phase delay.
-Furthermore, these numbers should be considered as rough 154 estimates only, since 1) the mapping uncertainty strongly increases with radial distance, and 2) 155 any static mapping model is inaccurate, whatever the planet, during magnetospheric 156 reconfiguration events.
-Even though the spin modulated sampling rate of UVS does not allow 157 for easy monitoring, individual spots appear to vanish after a few minutes.
-These short-lived 158 spots may be similar to the midnight spots occasionally observed from the Hubble Space 159 Telescope at the limb of the planet (Grodent et al., 2004; Radioti et al., 2011).
-Another example 160 of transient bright spots was found during PJ16 (see Figure S1).
-161 Two hours later, Juno was located over the southern hemisphere when the main emission began obvious.
-Once mapped into the magnetodisk, these beads appear to originate from a region ~50 165 $R_J$ from Jupiter and are azimuthally separated by ~8 $R_J$ (3° of longitude) in the magnetospheric 166 local time range between ~1:45 and ~3:00 LT.
-Hence, the enhancement of the main emission, 167 leading to the full-fledged dawn storm, actually started around magnetospheric midnight.
-This 168 feature then slowly migrated to the dawn sector at a pace corresponding to $\sim 25\%$ of corotation 169 with the planet.
-Around 16:22 UT, the main arc split into two parts, with one moving ~2500 km 170 towards the pole while the other remain relatively still.
-Because it is likely that these auroral 171 172 features arise from a reconfiguration of the magnetic field, static magnetic field mapping models 173 would most probably provide misleading results.
-The whole feature continued to rotate, progressively accelerating towards co-rotation with the magnetic field as the dawn storm 174 developed.
-Around 17:15 UT, the feature appeared to split, but longitudinally this time.
-The the 175 gap extends overs $\sim 10^{\circ}$ of longitude in the upper atmosphere.
-At its peak, the total power 176 reached 850 GW, which is among the brightest events observed during Juno's first 20 orbits (see 177 Table 1).
-The UVS perijove observations ended at 18:50 UT, even though the event was still 178 ongoing.
-179
+For example, on February 7, 2018 (PJ11), Juno-UVS captured the initiation of a dawn storm from low altitude ( $\sim$ 43,000 km) above the north pole, thus allowing unprecedented high spatial resolution observations (Figure 1).
+Around 13:06 UT, the event started with a relatively bright midnight arc ( $\sim$ 2,000 kR).
+Then a few spots began to appear poleward of this arc, creating a string of approximately a dozen spots within 14 min, each one forming ~1,000 km duskward of the previous (Figure 2).
+These spots are ~1,000 km long (in the north-south direction) and ~150 km wide, which corresponds to the projection of the instrumental point spread function (PSF) on the planet.
+Hence, the apparent North-South extension probably result from the asymmetry of the PSF.
+They each typically emit $\sim$ 1 GW of total power and appear with a peak brightness of $\sim$ 800 kR.
+Using the flux mapping method of Vogt et al. (2015), but with JRM09 (Connerney et al., 2018) as an internal field model, these spots map to a distance of 65-110 Jovian radii (RJ) and a local time range between 22:40 UT and 23:45 UT, which broadly corresponds to the X-line, where magnetotail reconnections take place (Vogt et al., 2010).
+When mapped in the magnetosphere, the interspot distance corresponds to $1-2^{\circ}$ of longitude, or to a mapped distance of 6-7 RJ.
+The distance between the mapped locations of the first (and dawn-most) and last (and dusk-most) spots is about 42 $R_I$ (~3.10 km), and the associated propagation speed would be on the order of 3,600 km/s in the azimuthal direction.
+If we focus on the brightest central spots, this apparent mapped azimuthal velocity reaches 10,000 km/s.
+If these spots indeed correspond to magnetic reconnection on the X-line, it is however quite likely that these high values do not correspond to any physical velocity in the magnetosheet, and that the time interval rather corresponds to a phase delay.
+Furthermore, these numbers should be considered as rough estimates only, since 1) the mapping uncertainty strongly increases with radial distance and 2) any static mapping model is inaccurate, whatever the planet, during magnetospheric reconfiguration events.
+Even though the spin modulated sampling rate of UVS does not allow for easy monitoring, individual spots appear to vanish after a few minutes.
+These short-lived spots may be similar to the midnight spots occasionally observed from the HST at the limb of the planet (Grodent et al., 2004; Radioti et al., 2011).
+Another example of transient bright spots was found during PJ16 (see Figure S1 in the supporting information).